5 beautiful butterfly parks in the Netherlands

 The butterfly park is not only home to butterflies, but also tropical fish and turtles in the Tropical Pool area.
 The freshwater pool is the perfect environment for species of fish from different continents, such as America, Asia and Africa.
 Walk across the rope bridge to enjoy the garden and tropical pool from above.
 You might spot an iguana and some birds while you’re up there!

 Fancy a visit?
-This beautiful butterfly park is open Wednesday to Friday from 10am to 5pm.
-It is shut on Monday and Tuesday.
+This beautiful butterfly park is open Wednesday to Sunday from 10am to 5pm, but is shut on Monday and Tuesday.
 To get in you’ll need to pay 8,50 euros as an adult.
 For children between three and 12 it is only 5 euros.

 Which butterfly park will you be visiting?